Transport in Vietnam: Road vehicles

 Vietnam is renowned for its motorbike culture.
 In 1995, over 90% of trips in both Hanoi and Saigon were done by motorcycle.
 In 2017, 79% of Vietnamese reported using a motorbike regularly.
 With 45 million registered motorbikes on a 92 million population headcount, Vietnam has one of the highest motorbike ownership rates worldwide.
 Vietnam is the 4th largest market for motorbike sales, after China, India and Indonesia.
 87% of Vietnamese households own a motorbike, a number only surpassed by Thailand.

+One of the reasons for the extensive use of motorbikes is lack of investment in public transportation.
 In recent years, the government has expressed the desire to reduce the number of motorbikes in an effort to curb congestion.